vivitali/bundle-scss/README.md

     -s, --sort <sort>            Optional.
 Sort priority.
                                  Example: `variable` - will pass all variables files at the beginning Default priority ['theme-variable', 'variable', 'mixin']"
+    -c, --config                 if true parameter should be specified in `package-json` or `.bundle-style-conf.json`

 ```
 ## Non-CLI Usage